Total complaints managed – 1199

 * This includes issues that necessitate investigation by law enforcement authorities (most commonly claims of identity theft and unauthorised use of payment devices) and claims relating to a conflict between Maltese regulations and the legal requirements in other countries.

-As a general rule we do not discontinue any complaints.
+As a general rule we will look to see as many complaints as possible through to a conclusion.
 Any cases where we have discontinued work on a complaint are built into the declination figures above.

 The EU legislation upon which the Maltese ADR Directive is based requires that ADR services provide rulings on complaint issues within 90 days of “receipt of the complete complaint package”.
 While definition of what constitutes “receipt of the complete complaint package” is ambiguous, this service strives to address all complaints within 90 days of the complaint being received by our team.
 We are exceeding this target significantly as the above figures demonstrate.